 The Home Depot Military Discount: Time to Cut Through the Confusion

-Unlike Lowe’s, the Home Depot does not have an official military discount printed anywhere on their website.
+Until recently, the Home Depot did not have an official military discount printed anywhere on their website.
 This has created a lot of confusion as vets and active military try to figure out what, if any, military discount exists.
-So I thought I’d take this opportunity to investigate and see what I could find out.
+So I thought I’d take this opportunity to investigate these new changes and see what I could find out.
 What I discovered was really enlightening.
 Hopefully you can take advantage of this information at the Home Depot and save some money.
 Let’s get into it…

 What Exactly is the Home Depot Military Discount?